davide-colombo/davide-colombo/README.md

 I successfully concluded my master degree in early 2022, while I was already working at ["Switch Academy"](https://switchacademy.com/), a startup in my humble opinion brilliantly conducted by my friend Vincenzo Di Pietro, who asked me to join him along his journey.

-I learned a lot during that experience, especially I learned more about the working environment, clear communication, commitment, and ownership.
+I learned a lot during that experience, especially I learned more about clear communication, commitment, ownership, taking smart decision, prioritize time, organize work.

 It was a pleasure time and I'm thankful for having had that opportunity.